AsuweRich/S.E_Bounty/alx-low_level_programming/0x1A-hash_tables/README.md

 mandatory

-Score: 0.00% (Checks completed: 0.00%)

 Write a hash function implementing the djb2 algorithm.

 -   Prototype: `unsigned long int hash_djb2(const unsigned char *str);`
--   You are allowed to copy and paste the function from [this page](https://alx-intranet.hbtn.io/rltoken/3B7lCUBD4yZh66Pbl2KcEQ "this page")
+-   You are allowed to copy and paste the function from [this page](https://gist.github.com/papamuziko/7bb52dfbb859fdffc4bd0f95b76f71e8 "this page")

 ```
 julien@ubuntu:~/0x1A.
 Hash tables$ cat 1-djb2.c